joergen98/oblig-tre/README.md

-# oblig-to
+# oblig-tre
-"Oblig-to" is an obligational task in the subject algorithms from the university.
+"Oblig-tre" is an obligational task in the subject algorithms from the university.